-Weekend get-togethers and vacations with friends and family almost always center around food.
-While these visits are simply good times to many, for families of food allergy sufferers, an invite means challenges and anxiety
+Holiday celebrations with friends and family almost always center around food.
+While these visits are simply good times to many, for families of food allergy sufferers, an invite can mean preparing for a stressful event.

 People with food allergies experience reactions when they touch or eat a food they are allergic to.
 Food allergy reactions occur within minutes, are reproducible with every exposure, and can become very serious, even life-threatening, within a matter of minutes.
 Common symptoms include itchy hives and swelling, but can progress to include difficulty breathing, difficulty swallowing, vomiting, loss of consciousness, and unfortunately, even death.
 People with food allergies need to strictly avoid exposure to their allergen and there is no safe amount they can eat – even trace amounts can cause symptoms in some people.

-Even though food allergies are becoming more common (approximately 1 in 20 children), many people are unaware or in disbelief of how sick they can become.
+Even though food allergies are becoming more common (approximately 8% of all children), many people are unaware or in disbelief of how sick they can become.
 Interacting with someone who is well intentioned but has poor understanding regarding food allergies can create a very uncomfortable situation.
-Social situations involving food increases not only the risk of exposure, but the chance of encountering someone with a poor understanding of food allergies as well.
+Holiday gatherings involving food increases not only the risk of exposure, but the chance of encountering someone with a poor understanding of food allergies as well.

-Here are some tips on how to safely navigate scenarios like traveling, parties and eating out.
+Here are some tips on how to safely navigate the holidays:

-- Always be prepared: Absolutely make sure that self-injectable epinephrine is immediately available at all times and everywhere you travel in case of a severe reaction occurring after accidental ingestion.
+- Always be prepared: Absolutely make sure that self-injectable epinephrine (ideally, two injectors) is immediately available at all times and everywhere you travel in case of a severe reaction occurring after accidental ingestion.

-- Communicate and plan ahead: Ask the organizer or call ahead to the restaurant and find out what the menu will include, whether safe options are available, or offer to bring your own.
+- Communicate and plan ahead: Ask the organizer of the party or call ahead to the restaurant to find out what the menu will include, whether safe options are available, or offer to bring your own.
 Discuss concerns and risks with the organizer ahead of time to increase awareness and allow for open discussion well in advance of the busy day of the gathering.